andrey-pr/OpenBafangTool/README.md

 ### Installation

-Current build of program are portable, so just download executable and launch it.
-Also, if you use Linux, you may need to unblock your serial ports or hid device in way, dependent on your distributive.
+Current builds of program are portable, so just download the executable and launch it.

+Also, if you use Linux, you may need to unblock your serial ports or HID device in some way, dependent on your distribution.

 #### For CAN